namloan/bisq-musig/rpc/README.md

 The wallet is currently just hardwired to use _regtest_, without persistence.
 It uses the `bdk_bitcoind_rpc` crate to talk to a local `bitcoind` instance via JSON-RPC on port 18443, authenticated with cookies and with data-dir `$PWD/.localnet/bitcoind`.
-It does a full scan once upon startup, with continual syncing yet to be implemented.
+It does a full scan once upon startup, then polls once per second.
 A `bitcoind` regtest instance may be started up as follows, from the PWD:

 ```sh
 bitcoind -regtest -prune=0 -txindex=1 -blockfilterindex=1 -server -datadir=.localnet/bitcoind